Towards a more power balanced PD process

 Oppressive power dynamics in PD processes

-Participatory Design has been used as a medium to democratize the design practice and include in the design process the people intended to use the outcomes.
+Participatory Design (PD) has been used as a medium to democratize the design practice and include in the design process the people intended to use the outcomes.
 When working for social change, the practice claims to maintain its democratic nature by giving voice and agency to the most vulnerable in society.
 However, when engaging in complex societal problems PD can perpetuate systemic oppression and reproduce in the design process the same harmful mechanisms that are intended to be changed.
 For this reason, it is crucial for PD designers to engage in matters of power dynamics in their practice.

 Acknowledging this urgency, Fabiana decided to focus on developing a new understanding for PD that could account for more power balanced relationships between designers and marginalized communities.
 Fabiana took as inspiration the work of the Brazilian philosopher Paulo Freire who in 1970 developed a pedagogical model where the relationship between the teacher and the student was more horizontal and equal.
 After reading “Pedagogy of the Oppressed” (Freire, 2000) Fabiana explored how Freire’s legacy could be translated into the PD practice and develop a more socially just process.